top of page

 What Is Mixed Reality (MR)?

-Mixed Reality blends the real and virtual worlds into a single training environment.
+Mixed Reality merges the real and virtual worlds into a single training environment.

 In MR: